Linear regression with known noise distribution up to a scale: The reward of not using the OLSE: Introduction

 \subsection{Motivation and background}

-This article explores estimation methods in the context of a linear regression model under the assumption that the noise distribution belongs to a scale-family with unknown scale parameter.
-The primary goal is to leverage this knowledge to enhance the estimator’s performance, aiming to achieve efficiency that is at least comparable to the Ordinary Least Squares Estimator (OLSE), which does not rely on any information about the noise distribution.
-The current study is mainly motivated by the previous research work \citet{balabdaoui}, which explored linear regression in a scenario where the response variables and predictor vectors are unmatched, potentially originating from different sources.
-Specifically, the authors of that paper consider two independent datasets of responses and covariates, $\{Y_i\}_{i=1}^{n_Y}$ and $\{X_i\}_{i=1}^{n_X}$, with possibly $n_Y \ne n_X$.
-In a linear framework, both datasets can be related through an equality in distribution:
+This article studies estimation methods for linear regression models when the noise distribution belongs to a scale family with unknown scale parameter.
+Our goal is to use this information to improve estimation performance.
+In particular, we seek estimators that are at least as efficient as the Ordinary Least Squares Estimator (OLSE), which does not use information about the noise distribution.
+The present work is mainly motivated by the study of \citet{balabdaoui}.
+In that paper, the authors considered a linear regression setting where the response variables and predictor vectors are unmatched and may come from different sources.
+More precisely, they considered two independent datasets, $\{Y_i\}_{i=1}^{n_Y}$ and $\{X_i\}_{i=1}^{n_X}$, with possibly $n_Y \ne n_X$.
+As in \cite{balabdaoui}, we assume in the sequel that $n_X = n_Y$.
+In a linear framework, the two datasets are related through the equality in distribution

-The authors demonstrated that it is possible in the unmatched linear regression in (\ref{unmatched}) to construct an estimator of $\beta_0$ by solving a certain deconvolution problem.
-However, it might be impossible to talk about consistency of the resulting estimator, called by the author the Deconvolution Least squares Estimator (DLSE), in the classical sense.
-Such scenario occurs when the model in (\ref{unmatched}) is not identifiable; i,e., when there exist several $\beta_0$'s yielding the same equality in distribution.
-For example, it can be shown that whenever $X \sim \mathcal N(0, \Sigma)$ with a positive definite $d \times d$ real matrix $\Sigma \in \mathbb R^{d \times d}$, then the set of all $\beta_0$ satisfying (\ref{unmatched}) is the ellipsoid $\{ \beta \in \mathbb R^d: \beta^T \Sigma \beta = c \} $ for some constant $c > 0$.
+The authors showed that it is possible to estimate $\beta_0$ in the unmatched regression model (\ref{unmatched}) by solving a deconvolution problem.
+The resulting estimator is called the Deconvolution Least Squares Estimator (DLSE).
+However, consistency may fail because the model is not always identifiable.
+This happens when several values of $\beta_0$ lead to the same equality in distribution in (\ref{unmatched}).
+For example, assume that $X \sim \mathcal N(0, \Sigma)$, where $\Sigma \in \mathbb R^{d \times d}$ is positive definite.
+Then the set of all $\beta_0$ satisfying (\ref{unmatched}) is the ellipsoid $\{ \beta \in \mathbb R^d: \beta^T \Sigma \beta = c \} $ for some constant $c > 0$.
+Hence, the true regression vector cannot always be uniquely identified.